nataSha256/Blockchain_IoT/README.md

 The project is made in Python using Flask web framework and Web3.py library for interacting with Ethereum.

 The Ropsten testnetwork was chosen as the Ethereum blockchain, and to connect to it - the remote node provider Infura.
-The [Containerized Stage 2 (local, Ganache)](https://github.com/abTuhh/Blockchain_Challenge_N/commit/f85ef91ef2fadcda5db4e6c4297916dd976189b0) commit also allows to run the system version when it interacts not with Ropsten, but with the Ganache local network (represented by a separate Docker image *trufflesuite/ganache-cli*).

 When the system started, a [wait-for-it](https://github.com/vishnubob/wait-for-it) script was used to check the availability of a host and TCP port (that is, the other part is already ready for interaction).